tjHsu/Where-is-Terry/README.md

 # Where-is-Terry
 [Link to the Website](https://where-is-terry.herokuapp.com/)

-You all know Where is Wally.. met Where is Terry:
+You all know Where is Wally.. meet Where is Terry:

 ## Introduction
 ### Motivation